Choosing The Proper Genesis RGB Cable

 Genesis 1 Cables

 If you have a Genesis 1 and there’s any chance you’ll ever use the 32x, buy a Genesis 2 cable, as well as the custom adapter cable discussed in the 32x section.
-If you don’t plan on using a 32x, get one of these cables:
+Honestly, it might cost a bit more, but overall your setup might be much easier if you just buy a Genesis 2 and an adapter.
+If you know for a fact you’ll only use a Genesis 1, then here’s your direct cable choices:

 The Genesis Model 1 doesn’t output stereo through the rear A/V port; that port only outputs mono sound.
 Luckily, the front headphone jack does output stereo, so the Genesis 1 cables listed above have a 3.5mm headphone cable that routes stereo audio through the SCART connector.